naibarn/SmartSpec/.smartspec/workflows/smartspec_reverse_to_spec.md

 - Prefer aligning inferred names to existing registry names.
 - When a rename/migration seems needed:
   - record a recommendation
-  - do not auto-rename in code in this workflow
+  - do not auto-rename in code in this workflow.

+If a name appears in supplemental registries with conflicting meaning:
+- mark as **cross-repo ownership ambiguity**.
+- recommend governance reconciliation.

 ---